mominalvi/personal-blog-website/README.md

 5. Environment Variables:
    - Set your environment variables for the database URI and any other sensitive information.

-6, Initialize the Database:
+6. Initialize the Database:
    -  Run the Flask application to create the database schema.

-7. Run the Application: Copy code
+7. Run the Application: Copy code:
    ```bash
    flask run
 - Usage